sanderdlm/mono/README.md

 People familiar with [Slim](https://github.com/slimphp/Slim) will definitely notice the similarities.

 If you're interested, please take a look at the [source code](https://github.com/sanderdlm/mono/blob/main/src/Mono.php).
 It's only a single file and has comments explaining everything going on.

-> If this exact boilerplate isn't exactly what you need, copy `Mono.php` into your own project, rename it, swap out dependencies, change configuration, etc... to reach your desired stack.

 ## 1. Routing
 You use `$mono->addRoute()` to add all your routes.
 Same method signature as the underlying FastRoute method.
 Route handlers are closures by default, since this is mainly intended as a framework for small apps, but you can use invokable controllers as well.